9 ways to help protect your baby from SIDS

 4. Use a Pacifier at Naptime and Bedtime

-If you’re breastfeeding, wait until your baby is about a month old before introducing one to ensure a good nursing routine is established.
+Research has shown that giving your baby a pacifier can reduce the risk of SIDS.
+However, if you’re breastfeeding, it’s best to wait until your baby is about a month old before introducing one to ensure a solid nursing routine is established.

 When ready, choose a safe, orthodontic pacifier like the Philips Avent Soothie Pacifier, which is specifically designed for newborns.